network-box/yum-plugin-posttrans-triggers/README.rst

 This plugin allows packages to specify files to be watched, and an action to take after a transaction which saw those changed.

+Of course, each action will be executed only once, which means that in the above example, ``A.service`` will only be reloaded once.

 Install
 =======